 Although the above guidelines are focused on the risks and risk management techniques associated with an electronic delivery channel to protect customers and the general public, it should be understood, however, that not all of the consumer protection issues that have arisen in connection with new technologies are specifically addressed in this policy.
 Additional policies may be issued in the future to address other aspects of consumer protection as the financial service environment through electronic banking evolves.

-AUTOMATED TELLER MACHINE (ATM) SAFETY MEASURES
+APPENDIX A: AUTOMATED TELLER MACHINE (ATM) SAFETY MEASURES

 - To minimize/prevent ATM frauds and crimes, the Bank should, at a minimum, implement the following security measures with respect to automated teller machine facilities: